DavidLikesLearning/JuniorPapers/README.md

 - Transfer learning with VGG16
 - Reinforcement learning with Q-Learning
-- Self learning with SimSiam
+- Self learning with SimSiam (through the SHTEM 2023 program)
-- Data selection with Data Shapley
+- Data selection with Data Shapley (through the SHTEM 2022 program)